kvllinz/nutrition-mission/README.md

 ## Requirements

 npm install

 pip install -r requirements.txt

 ## Usage

-usage of the this browser is to track your health, like see how much do you weigh, what is your height and how much you want to gain or lose weight.
+usage of the this browser is to track your health, like see how much do you weigh, what is your height and how much you want to gain or lose weight, It will also track your workout.

 ## Run Application